|Nutrition Facts (per serving)|

 The bocce ball is a tall, refreshing juice highball with a recipe that's popular enough to memorize.
-It is a simple mixed drink, though there are a few ways to make it.
+It is a simple mixed drink, although there are a few ways to make it.

-Some recipes, like the first one below, include a shot of vodka and opt for less amaretto, creating a drink that is more similar to the screwdriver.
-The splash of soda also adds a touch of air to the drink, making it a bit more refreshing.
+Some variations, like this one, include a shot of vodka and opt for less amaretto, creating a drink that is more similar to the screwdriver.
+A splash of soda water also adds a touch of air to the drink, making it a bit more refreshing.